pixeltris/TwitchAdSolutions/README.md

   - Ads are muted / blacked out for the duration of the ad.
   - You might see tiny bits of the ad.
 - proxy-m3u8 ([ublock](https://github.com/pixeltris/TwitchAdSolutions/raw/master/proxy-m3u8/proxy-m3u8-ublock-origin.js) / [userscript](https://github.com/pixeltris/TwitchAdSolutions/raw/master/proxy-m3u8/proxy-m3u8.user.js))
-  - Uses a proxy server (set to one controlled by @lukix29) to fetch an ad-free stream.
+  - Uses a proxy server (set to one controlled by @ChoosenEye) to fetch an ad-free stream.
   - Currently only the initial m3u8 is proxied, so there shouldn't be any additional latency.
   - **Assumes the proxy server acts in good faith and maintains a good uptime.**
+  - **The current proxy owner doesn't like the url being used by this project, an alternative host would be ideal.** (requires a web server hosted in a non-ad country, taking a channel name as the last url arg, and fetching the m3u8).

 ## Applying a solution (uBlock Origin)